 Coastal ecosystems are incredibly diverse along the northwest coast.
-Tidal marshes, seagrass beds, tidal forests, and oyster beds are all home to incredible biodiversity.
+Tidal marshes, seagrass beds, tidal forests, and oyster beds are all relatively small ecosystems by area, but they have some incredible functions.

 Presenter Note: More about Washington coastal ecosystems: https://bit.ly/2H9nD98